SamNzo/enigma/README.md

 You can customize it by choosing up to 4 rotors, 1 reflector and 1 plugboard.

-For each rotor you can chose a wiring, ring setting and starting position:
+For each rotor you can choose a wiring, ring setting and starting position:

 ```
 ./enigma --left-rotor I A A --middle-rotor II A A --right-rotor III A A --reflector B --message <your message>